cs2812/cs2812/README.md

 <h3 align="center">A passionate Full Stack Web Developer from India</h3>

 <h3 align="left">Professional Summary:</h3>
-<p>Enthusiastic and passionate Full Stack Web
+<p>I am Enthusiastic and passionate Full Stack Web
 Developer with a specialization in MERN stack.
-Always push to learn new things and work on them with interest.
-Skilled, collaborative and have the ability to adapt to a new environment quickly.</p>
+Always excited to learn new things and work on them with interest.
+I am Skilled, collaborative and have the ability to adapt to a new environment quickly.</p>